Women well-qualified to serve in national security and foreign affairs

 Defining the Scope of the List

-We asked the women in our database about ambassadorships, as well.
-While the 224 U.S. ambassadorships are technically all Presidentially-appointed and Senate-confirmed, the large majority of ambassadorships have historically been held by career Foreign Service Officers.
+We asked the women in our database about ambassadorships as well.
+While all 200+U.S. ambassadorships are technically all Presidentially-appointed and Senate-confirmed, the large majority of ambassadorships have historically been held by career Foreign Service Officers.
 LCWINS does not take a position on how many ambassadors should be sourced through external political appointments.

-We also chose to draw specific attention to non-Senate-confirmed positions such as Presidential Personnel, Chiefs of Staff, and White House liaisons by asking each woman about these roles.
-While many of these appointments are not as senior as the roles reserved for this list, it is imperative that the teams making decisions about who is politically appointed represent diversity as well.
+We also chose to draw specific attention to non-Senate-confirmed positions such as Presidential Personnel, Chiefs of Staff, and White House Liaisons by asking each woman about these roles.
+While some of these appointments are not as senior as the roles reserved for this list, it is imperative that the teams making decisions about who is politically appointed are diverse as well.

 Confidentiality and Security